kirantushar10/Text-Summarization-using-LangChain-and-Groq-LLaMA/README.md

  <h4>5️⃣ Run the Notebook</h4>

-  <li>Launch the Jupyter environment and open the notebook.</li>
+   1. Launch the Jupyter environment and open the notebook.

-  <li>jupyter notebook TextSummarization.ipynb</li>
+   2. jupyter notebook TextSummarization.ipynb

-  <li>Execute the cells step-by-step to reproduce the entire summarization workflow.</li>
+   3. Execute the cells step-by-step to reproduce the entire summarization workflow.

 </div>